offchan42/.spacemacs.d/README.md

 **Emacs** keybindings mode in **Spacemacs** is called a **Holy mode**.
 You can toggle between the **Holy mode** and the **Evil mode** by pressing `Ctrl-z`.

-But really, who love **Emacs**'s weird keybindings that says *Ctrl this, Ctrl that* all the time anyway?
+But really, who love **Emacs**'s weird keybindings that says *"Ctrl this, Ctrl that"* all the time anyway?

 Everyone loves **Vi** keybindings. ([Unless](http://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118) you do not [grok](https://en.wikipedia.org/wiki/Grok) **Vi**)